 To start, Fundrise has a relatively high asset management fee of 0.85%.
-This covers the company’s operational expense as they invest directly, cutting out any 3rd-party costs.
+This covers the company’s operational expenses as they invest directly, cutting out any 3rd-party costs.

-For unaccredited investors, Fundrise also charges an additional small advisory fee of 0.15%.
+Fundrise also charges an additional small advisory fee of 0.15% for unaccredited investors.
 Annually, that’s a 1% service fee, which is roughly $5 for a $500 investment package.

 Remember when we said that Fundrise dove into optimizing user experience?
 Well, here it is showing.
-Because the platform handles all investing directly, compared to other platforms that use 3rd-party services, which bloats pricing, Fundrise aimed to remove as many minute investment barriers and nuances as it could for the benefit of potential investors.
+Because the platform handles all investing directly, compared to other platforms that use third-party services, which bloats pricing, Fundrise aimed to remove as many minute investment barriers and nuances as possible to benefit potential investors.

 Is Fundrise Legit?

 Yes.
 Fundrise is one of the oldest and largest crowdfunding real estate investing platforms.
-Founded in 2010, the company has generated $816 million in debt and equity real estate investments by the end of 2019.
+Founded in 2010, the company has over $3.1 billion in assets under management.

-Fundrise also submits regular reports to the Securities and Exchange Commission for all its REITs and funds, meaning that it is one of the more publicly transparent players compared to the majority of its closely-guarded private competitors.
+Fundrise also submits regular reports to the Securities and Exchange Commission for all its REITs and funds, meaning that it is one of the more publicly transparent players compared to most of its closely-guarded private competitors.